MinSiThu/python-computer-vision-snippets/README.md

 # Python Snippets Tutorials

-This repository is to learn python and short snippets to do useful applications.
+This repository is for learning python and short snippets to do useful applications.

 ## Image